 Caution: If you have aluminum wiring, call in a licensed pro who’s certified to work with it.
 This wiring is dull gray, not the dull orange that’s characteristic of copper.

-This three way switch wiring diagram shows how to do the light switch wiring and the light when the power is coming to the light fixture.
+This three way light switch wiring diagram shows how to do the light switch wiring and the light when the power is coming to the light fixture.

 This three way switch wiring diagram shows how to wire the switches and the light when the power is coming to the light switch.